datamweb/codeigniter-multi-captcha/README.md

 [Farsi](./README.fa-IR.md) | English
 # CI Multi Captcha(CIMC)
 This package can be used for Codigniter Framework version 4 and above.
 This package supports 4 captcha services, including Arcaptcha service (professional captcha service, including image guessing, puzzles, etc. made in Iran), Bibot (puzzle captcha service made in Iran), Recaptcha (made by Google) and hCaptcha.
-The user of this package can specify which captcha to use or specify that a captcha be selected at random.
+The user of this package can specify which captcha to use or specify that a captcha be selected at random. support with rate limiting.

 ![Demo CIMC](./image/demo_cimc-en-US.gif)
 # Installation video tutorial